 Jan Töve (b.
-1958) is a photographer and author based in Hökerum, West Sweden.
+1958) is a photographer and writer based in Hökerum, West Sweden.

 Jan started taking photographs in his early teens and, after completing his compulsory schooling, was apprenticed to a portrait photographer.
 In 1982, he enrolled at the Stockholm Academy of Dramatic Arts to train as a film cameraman, but he dropped out in favor of teacher training, graduating in 1986.

-He has been a full-time photographer and author since 1994.
+He has been a full-time photographer since 1994.

 Since his debut in 1996, he has published numerous books.
 Night Light is the latest in a new series that follows Faraway Nearby (Hatje Catz, 2017), Silent Landscape (Nya Vyer, 2012 and Riverside (Nya Vyer, 2007).

-Over the years, Jan has received numerous awards and awards and exhibited in numerous locations both in Sweden and abroad, most recently in the Contemporary Landscapes collection exhibition at the Oceanside Museum of Modern Art in San Diego
+Over the years, Jan has received numerous awards and has exhibited in numerous museums both in Sweden and abroad.

 Biographic data for Jan Töve, plus a list of his published works, can be found under the cv and book meny.